MaibornWolff/tlm-components/readme.md

 ## The Design System Pipeline

-All the Components are developed based on the TLM Design System in Figma.
+All the Components are developed based on the MWUI Design System in Figma.
 We use `Design Tokens` to version and synchronize design decisions between the Design and the WebComponents.

 The [Token-Farm](tlm-token-farm/README.md) module transforms any changes in the Design Tokens into Style Dictionary outputs which are linked to the respective WebComponent.